nitro-digital/nitro-cloud-starter/content/pages/hu/home.md

     color: tint
     _template: features
-  - headline: Where are we?
+  - headline: Who we are
-    title: contact us
+    title: about us
-    body: |
+    body: >
-      Here you can contact us:
+      We're a passionate team about all around the digital globe (from the metaverse to the classic web).

-      info@nitrodigital.io
+      We are looking for challenges in which we can think together w*ith our customers.
+We believe in partnership, to deliver stable solutions: whether it’s a marketing campaign, a static website, or even a more sophisticated, web-based solution.*
-    color: nitrogreen
+    color: default
     _template: info
   - headline: Contact us for more
     title: >-